damiclem/proteincake/README.md

 ```shell
 python modules/hmm.py --algorithm hmmer --fit True --seq_path path/to/query/sequence.fasta --msa_path path/to/msa.fasta --test_path path/to/test.fasta --model_path path/to/model --out_path path/to/out.tsv --e_value
 ```

+**NOTE** that this module requires to have hmmer packet installed and correctly accessible from path. tested version of the underlying program is *hmmer 3.1b2*.
+Useful information for installing can be found [here](http://hmmer.org/documentation.html).

 ### 3) Ensemble model
 Differently from PSSM and HMM models, ensemble model takes as input the output of other models and runs majority voting after clusterizing predicted domains.
 Parameters are: